ug3p141/ug3p141.github.io/_posts/2023-03-30-Assessing-The-Impact-Of-LLMs.md

 The second alternative or simplified the statement that humans are in some way General Pretrained Transformers may be outrageous to many.
 But scientific history should caution us on our thinking that humankind has a special place in nature.
 As astronomy refuted that we are at the center of the universe and evolution replaced us from the crown of creation to the animal kingdom, AI may teach us that cognition, language and thinking is not as special as we'd like to think.
 This hypothesis is kind of a glorified Chomsky theory of language: Where Chomsky tried to construct language as an innate mechanism of formal language models built into the human brain, LLMs kind of repeat this with a more complicated and sophisticated version on a probabilistic basis.

-Pondering the impact of LLMs one should keep in mind what this hypothesis entails for the advancement of LLMs or AI in general: Namely the explosive hypothesis that LLMs may be likely in the future to invade all kinds of activities connected with language use, thinking and creativity.
+Pondering the impact of LLMs one should keep in mind what this hypothesis entails for the advancement of LLMs or AI in general: Namely the explosive thesis that LLMs may be likely in the future not only to invade all kinds of activities connected with language use, thinking and creativity but also to completely replace humans in many fields.

 ## Gaps and Features
 - Hallucinations